DLTcollab/tangle-accelerator/README.md

 ## Build from Source

-Before running tangle-accelerator, please edit binding address/port of accelerator instance, IRI, and redis server in `accelerator/config.h` unless they are all localhost and/or you don't want to provide external connection.
-With dependency of [entangled](https://github.com/iotaledger/entangled), IRI address doesn't support https at the moment.
+Before running tangle-accelerator, please edit binding address/port of accelerator instance, IOTA full node, and redis server in `accelerator/config.h` unless they are all localhost and/or you don't want to provide external connection.
+With dependency of [iota.c](https://github.com/iotaledger/iota.c), IOTA full node address doesn't support https at the moment.
 Here are some configurations and command you might need to change and use:

-* `TA_HOST`: binding address of accelerator instance
+* `ta_host`: Binding address of accelerator instance.
-* `TA_PORT`: port of accelerator instance
+* `ta_port`: Port of accelerator instance.
-* `IRI_HOST`: binding address of IRI
+* `node_host`: Binding address of IOTA full node which includes IRI and Hornet or other community implementation.
-* `IRI_PORT`: port of IRI
+* `node_port`: Port of IOTA full node.
-* `HTTP_THREADS`: Determine thread pool size to process HTTP connections.
+* `http_threads`: Determine thread pool size to process HTTP connections.
-* `quiet`: Turn off logging message
+* `quiet`: Turn off logging message.

 ```
 $ make && bazel run //accelerator
 ```

 ### Building Options

 Tangle-accelerator supports several different build time options.

 * Docker images